Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 In the code state documented here, this Java/Python metadata comparison agrees on all cases used by the comparison script.

+The comparison script also generates small temporary FITS cases for unequal and negative axis scales with a non-orthogonal `PC`, partial `PC` defaults, `CROTA` with unequal axis scales, and radian-valued axes.
+Each case is checked against Astropy as well as the Java metadata interpretation.
+A separate LASCO case asserts the existing JHV policy of suppressing the image WCS transform.

 One caveat remains for the `observer_distance` field when `DSUN_OBS` is absent: